 You can also check out more Malta information in many languages from the Wikipedia website at http://en.wikipedia.org/wiki/Malta.

 The MTA also offers an Interactive Map of the Maltese Islands.

 Gozo – Another JewelGozo is the second largest and inhabited island of the Maltese archipelago with a population of some 35,000.
 This island is less developed and is a must-see if you want more tranquillity and a slower pace of life needing to get away from it all.
 If you are travelling to Gozo you can catch the ferry from Cirkewwa which operates daily from midnight to 11:15pm between February and November.
 Alternatively, you can catch the all-new fast ferry from Valletta’s Grand Harbour which travels in less than 45 minutes!

 World Heritage SitesThere are three sites listed on the UNESCO World Heritage List which are popular tourist attractions.
 These are:

 Valletta – Malta’s capital city

-Valletta was awarded the prestigious title of European Capital of Culture 2018.
+Valletta was the European Capital of Culture in 2018.

 The 7 megalithic temples